sawi-app/sawi/readme.md

 yarn push
 ```

+7. **Browse & use the API**:

+Tada! you have a fully working GraphQL API under http://localhost:5000/graphql

+You can explore use the GraphiQL under: http://localhost:5000

 ## 📝 Define Your Database Schema

 The heart of your project lies in the `schema.prisma` file.
 This is where you'll define your database schema.
 Once you've outlined your schema: